Behavioral Health Partial Hospital Program

 At the Behavioral Health Partial Hospital Program (BHP), we help individuals to develop skills that improve their mood and ability to function in hopes of allowing them to better cope with life circumstances.

-To achieve this mission, the BHP utilizes cognitive behavioral therapy (CBT) approaches (including dialectical behavioral therapy (DBT) skills) for a wide range of conditions such as mood and anxiety disorders, depression, personality disorders, bipolar disorder, and substance use disorders.
+To achieve this mission, the BHP utilizes cognitive behavior therapy (CBT) approaches (including dialectical behavior therapy (DBT) skills) for a wide range of conditions such as mood and anxiety disorders, depression, personality disorders, and bipolar disorder.

-On a typical day, patients have the opportunity to attend five different skills groups.
-A sample schedule often starts with progress monitoring followed by three morning groups and two afternoon groups, with a wrap-up group at the end of each day.
-Patients also usually have at least one individual meeting each day with one of their treatment team members.
+On a typical day, patients attend five different skills groups.
+A sample schedule often starts with progress monitoring followed by three morning groups and two afternoon groups.

-BHP’s therapy model emphasizes patient education as well as core CBT, DBT, and life skills.
+BHP’s therapy model emphasizes patient education as well as core CBT and DBT skills.
 Examples of core skills include:

 Although less prominent, BHP treatment also draws from additional scientifically proven approaches under the umbrella of CBT, such as acceptance and commitment therapy (ACT), exposure and response prevention therapy, and motivational interviewing.

 In addition to core CBT/DBT skills, groups and individual sessions from our specialty areas are added to supplement core skills as part of individual treatment plans.
 The program provides treatment targeting specific disorders including:

 - Major depressive disorder